 Strategy: 4-613.4 Objective: Shoreline Pre-Clean: Resource Specialist Supervision Required Strategy: Inland waters precleaning- Consult with resource trustees regarding wildlife issues before undertaking this activity.
 When oiling of the channel is imminent, remove and store wood, aquatic vegetation, debris, trash, and other materials which could become oiled and create environmental hazards and disposal problems.
-The use of heavy equipment in the channel is prohibited and pre-cleaning will be conducted by hand crews to minimize disturbance to wildlife and their habitats unless authorized by the IC.
-Segregate and dispose of trash.
+The use of heavy equipment in the channel is prohibited and pre-cleaning will be conducted by hanc crews to minimize disturbance to wildlife and their habitats unless authorized by the IC.
+Segregate and dispose trash.

-Table of Response Resources

-Equipment Sub-Type Size Unit QTY Unit
+Equipment Sub-Type Size Unit QTY Unit Last Page Update

 Vehicle ATV 1

 Trash bags

 Staff 5